/blog/can_protocol

 Error detectionCRC, ACK, bit monitoring, form check, and bit stuffing help detect problems

-This is one of the reasons why CAN is still so widely used: its structure is simple, but its behavior is extremely solid.
+This is one reason CAN remains so widely used: its structure is relatively simple, while its timing behavior can be analyzed precisely.

 To understand where CAN fits, it helps to look at it through the OSI model.